Stocks near record highs on recovery hopes, Curevac sinks

 Among the standout earnings, shares in Volkswagen rose 1% after Europe’s biggest carmaker raised its 2021 targets, pointing to strong demand for premium cars.

-But Germany's Curevac (5CV.DE), hoping for approval for its COVID-19 vaccine, tumbled 10% following news that U.S. President Joe Biden has thrown his support behind waiving intellectual property rights for COVID-19 vaccines. read more
+But Germany’s Curevac, hoping for approval for its COVID-19 vaccine, tumbled 10% following news that U.S. President Joe Biden has thrown his support behind waiving intellectual property rights for COVID-19 vaccines.

 Investors will look for more clues on economic recovery from European Central Bank Vice President Luis de Guindos, and the central bank’s board member Isabel Schnabel, who speak on Thursday.